NEXT TOUR DATE:

 In the morning we have time to swim in the ocean or in the hotel pool, walk along the beach, kayak or just relax in a hammock.
 We leave the hotel and ride to nearby beaches and the picturesque fishing village, Tehuamixtle.
 This village is famous for its fresh Oysters.
 From here we then take a gravel road to the south along the remote ocean shores.
 We then ride inland to a dam where we will have lunch directly on the lakeshores.

-After lunch we ride on good roads again to El Tuito and then return to Puerto Vallarta.
+After lunch we ride on good roads again to El Tuito and then return to Bike Mexico.

 Here are some stories and more pictures from our clients writing about their tour in the Adventure Rider Forum.